-Clare Daly is a United Left Alliance TD for Dublin North.
-Formerly a Councillor for the Swords Local Electoral Area, Clare was first elected to Fingal County Council in 1999, and was subsequently re-elected in 2004 and 2009 decisively topping the poll each time before being elected to the Dáil in February 2011.
+Clare Daly is the independent socialist TD for Dublin North.
+Formerly a Councillor for the Swords Local Electoral Area, Clare was first elected to Fingal County Council in 1999, and was subsequently re-elected in 2004 and 2009, decisively topping the poll each time before being elected to the Dáil in February 2011.

 During the property bubble years Clare was the strongest voice against developer-led planning in Fingal, hosting countless meetings and campaigns for sustainable planning and housing linked to facilities and infrastructure including schools, community and transport links.
-The legacy of bad planning continues to blight our communities, where we have had to campaign alongside residents in order to get estates finished and building regulations enforced, and to campaign against rip-off estate management fees.
+The legacy of bad planning unfortunately continues to blight our communities.
+Clare has consistently campaigned alongside residents against rip off management fees and to get unfinished estates made safe and building regulations enforced.

-It was our initiative organising residents whose homes were structurally damaged with pyrite, which led to the setting up of the broad based Pyrite Action campaign, which has organised residents in all affected estates, across many counties and which succeeded in forcing the government to initiate an investigation into the problem.
+It was as a result of an initiative by Clare, to organise with residents whose homes were structurally damaged with pyrite, that led to the establishment of the Pyrite Action Campaign; which organised residents in all of the affected estates across multiple counties and succeeded in forcing the government to initiate an investigation into the problem.

-Clare is to the forefront of the campaign against the Household Tax, as a member of the interim Dublin and National Steering Committees of the Campaign Against Household and Water Taxes launched publicly in September 201.
-This tax which will be replaced by a Property and Water Tax, will be strenuously opposed by Clare and the ULA, as we did in the past when Clare was the north Fingal co-ordinator of the Federation of Dublin Anti Water Charges Campaigns, 1994-1996, which successfully forced the abolition of water charges at that time.
+Clare was to the forefront in the campaign against the Household Tax, she was a member of both the Dublin and National Steering Committees of the Campaign Against Household and Water Taxes, launched in 2011.
+This tax, which was replaced this year by the hated Property Tax, was strenuously opposed by Clare along with many community activists.
+Clare is opposed to all moves to introduce water charges as she was previously when she was the co-ordinator of the north Fingal Federation of Dublin, Anti Water Charges Campaign in 1994-1996, which successfully forced the abolition of water charges at that time.